How to Grow and Care for Silver Dollar Jade Plant (Crassula arborescens) Indoors

 Light Requirements

-Silver Dollar Jade grows best in very bright light with at least 4-6 hours of direct sunlight.
+Silver Dollar Jade Plant needs very bright light with at 6-8 hours of direct sunshine.
 Keep it away from too hot midday sunshine to prevent scorching of the leaves.

-If the light is not adequate, Silver Dollar Plant will grow leggy with weak stems, wide spaces between the leaf nodes and small pale leaves.
+If the light is not adequate, the plant will become leggy with weak stems, wide spaces between the leaf nodes and small pale leaves.
+Therefore, where the natural lighting is not sufficient, use a full spectrum grow light to supplement it.

-Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.
+Rotate the pot regularly to ensure that the plant receives light on all sides for a balanced growth and to prevent lopsided growth.

 Silver Dollar Jade requires an average warmth of 15-260C during the growing season and a minimum of 100C in the cold season.
 Keep it away from cold drafts like windy windows and doors as they can cause brown leaf spots.